Christian-Mogensen/tim/README.md

 ## What would i do differently next time?

 - I would use nextjs or maybe Remix instead of CRA...
 I dont particularly like the rendering method the uses atm.
+- And for god sake...
+Excecuting the project.
+Do mobile first!
+I dont understand why I still keep making that mistake.